 - Maintain the outdoor living areas properly

-More than often homeowners tend to overlook the outdoors as they completely focus on the interiors of the villa.
+More than often property owners tend to overlook the outdoors as they completely focus on the interiors of the residence.
 Regular maintenance during down-time will reduce the likelihood of an emergency repair.
 A good focus on outdoor maintenance will increase the life span of the appliances, furniture, etc, thus reducing the cost of replacement.